andreybicalho/VaultMantleDoc/README.md

 ### Triggering the Ability

-For this example we're going to activate the ability by using its gameplay tag as follows:
+For this example we're going to activate the ability by using its gameplay tag everytime we press the input key:

 ![alt text](image-12.png)